NinaKWelch/trading-card-website/README.md

 I would love all of you get involved.
 Simplest way to contribute is to submit your card and have it displayed on the home page.
 If you would like to contribute some ideas, all the better.

-For those who are dying to put their fresh javaScript skills to test - it would be soo fab to add some cool features.
+For those who are dying to put their javaScript skills to test - it would be soo fab to add some cool features.
 It’s a team effort!

 To get started, [let me know about your ideas](https://discussions.udacity.com/t/paw-prints-new-shared-project-for-everyone-to-take-part-in/523110) and what you’d like to do.

-## Copyright and License

-TBC